ICS Advisory

 Mitsubishi Electric reports these vulnerabilities affect the following MELSEC iQ-R Series/iQ-F Series EtherNet/IP Modules and EtherNet/IP Configuration tool:

-Authentication bypass vulnerability in FTP function on EtherNet/IP module due to weak password requirements could allow a remote unauthenticated attacker to access to the module via FTP by dictionary attack or password sniffing.
+Authentication bypass vulnerability in FTP function on EtherNet/IP module due to weak password requirements allows a remote unauthenticated attacker to access to the module via FTP by dictionary attack or password sniffing.

-Authentication bypass vulnerability in FTP function on EtherNet/IP module could allow a remote unauthenticated attacker to obtain a hard-coded password and access to the module via FTP.
+Authentication bypass vulnerability in FTP function on EtherNet/IP module due to use of hard-coded credentials allows a remote unauthenticated attacker to obtain a hard-coded password and access to the module via FTP.

-The EtherNet/IP configuration tool that displays unmasked passwords due to missing password field masking results in authentication bypass vulnerability, which could allow a remote unauthenticated attacker to access the module via FTP.
+The EtherNet/IP configuration tool that displays unmasked password due to missing password field masking results in authentication bypass vulnerability, which allows a remote unauthenticated attacker to access the module via FTP.

 Information disclosure, tampering, deletion, destruction vulnerability exists in the FTP function on EtherNet/IP module via file upload/download due to unrestricted upload of file with dangerous type.